mezz-o/kotorbnb/content/sections/1-Services.en.md

   },
   {
     iconName: "LaptopIcon",
-    header: "Household",
+    header: "Professional cleaning",
     content: "We are very strict about housekeeping.
 We know how essential a perfectly clean home is.
 Especially with Covid19.
 Sheets and linen are thoroughly washed, dried and ironed. "
   },
   {
     iconName: "LockIcon",
     header: "Account management",
-    content: "We take care of maximizing the audience of your Airbnb ads with high quality photos and content.
-We manage all exchanges with your guests.
-Thanks to our technology you keep total control of your host account and you can see everything that happens there."
+    content: "We take care of maximizing the audience of your Airbnb listings with high quality photos and content.
+You valid the reservations, we manage all exchanges with your guests."
   }
 ]
 ---